SSlinky/VBA-Standard/docs/BestPractice/Comments.md

 ## Don't

 - Overcomment.
-The right amount of commnets really add value but past that they start to add obscurity and can be more difficult to maintain.
+The right amount of comments really add value but past that they start to add obscurity and can be more difficult to maintain.
 - Explain things that are obvious.
 - Update your code without reviewing the comments.
 Comments that are incorrect or out of date are worse than no comments at all.